 Anatomy in Thai Massage:

-With practice Thai therapists can develop an intuition and a sense of touch that can substitute to a large degree for anatomical knowledge.
-Also Thai Massage does not use anatomy and physiology as the main basis of the therapy like most western massage models.
-Rather it uses the concept of invisible energy lines.
+- Thai Massage does not use anatomy and physiology as the main basis of the therapy.
+Instead, it uses the concept of energy lines.

-If I were to generalize a bit, I would say that Thai Massage, at its popular level, is short on anatomical knowledge, but instead relies on feeling, experience, intuition and an understanding of energy lines.
+If I were to generalize a bit, I would say that Thai Massage, at its popular level, does not include anatomical knowledge, but instead relies on feeling, experience, intuition, and an understanding of energy lines.

 Western massage often goes to the other extreme.
-Massage schools require the students to study anatomy in such depth where it is often not applicable to actual massage practice anymore.
+Massage schools require the students to study anatomy in such depth that it is often not applicable to actual massage practice anymore.

 It is definitely possible to perform an excellent Thai Massage without any anatomical knowledge, but therapists who are trained in the more profound traditional Thai medicine can take it to an even higher level.